LonnyGomes/mbc-readingplan/README.md

 ## Tests

-Unit tests are built using jest can can be run with the followign command
+Unit tests are built using jest can can be run with the following command

 ```bash
 npm test